rollercoaster-dev/rd-logger/CONTRIBUTING.md

 2. Open a new issue with the "question" label
 3. Reach out to the maintainers

-Thank you for contributing to Neuro-Friendly Logger!
+Thank you for contributing to RD Logger!